Here’s what you’ll learn at Atrium’s fundraising workshop

 - Where: Atrium’s offices in downtown San Francisco

-- How Much: Free, but Atrium hopes you’ll end up using its legal services
+- How much: Free, but Atrium hopes you’ll end up using its legal services

 - Who: Startups planning to raise their Series A in the next six months, the sooner the better, who fly themselves in from all over the world

-- Who Gets In: Atrium selects the 10 percent of applicants most ready for venture funding.
+- Who gets in: Atrium selects the 10 percent of applicants most ready for venture funding.
 Applications can be submitted here

-- Investors Involved To Date: Sequoia, General Catalyst, Accel, Venrock, Social Capital, Signia, KPCB, Lightspeed
+- Investors involved to date: Sequoia, General Catalyst, Accel, Venrock, Social Capital, Signia, KPCB, Lightspeed

 - Mentors: Justin Kan (Atrium, Twitch), Holly Liu (Kabam, Y Combinator), James Richards (Teleborder, TriNet), Andrew Trader (Zynga), Ashu Desai (Make School)

-What Atrium Scale Teaches
+What Atrium Scale teaches

 The Atrium Scale method revolves around the concepts of how to pitch and when.
 While there are plenty of ways to show off a business, Kan recommends a calculated approach to storytelling.
 “When should you raise?
-When you can convince investors to give you money and when cash is the constraint to scaling your business” Kan said to kick off our program.
+When you can convince investors to give you money and when cash is the constraint to scaling your business,” Kan said to kick off our program.

-The Song
+The song

-“It all starts with a narrative — 99 percent is the work of building the business, but an important 1% is convincing people” Kan relays.
+“It all starts with a narrative — 99 percent is the work of building the business, but an important 1 percent is convincing people,” Kan relays.

 First, explain how the world is a certain way.
-Describe the problem, why it’s big, and who in the market would pay for a solution.
+Describe the problem, why it’s big and who in the market would pay for a solution.
 Demonstrate that you’re an expert.

 Second, explain how the world is changed by your solution to the problem.
 Frame what’s possible for businesses or consumers once they have your product.